-Fundamentally, the applicants are expected to have at least an undergraduate degree, but prospective graduates are also eligible to apply as the GRE scores have the validity of 5 years.
-This implies the applicant has to be at least 18 years old.
+- Age Limit: The age limit for GRE exam is that the applicant has to be at least 18 years old.
 Once an applicant takes up the exam and gets the GRE scores, he is expected to apply for the universities or business school on their own.

-This implicitly requires the aspirant to meet certain eligibility criterion, qualification, and other norms set by the desired educational institution.
+- This general understanding of GRE Exam Eligibility requires the aspirant to have a qualification, and other norms set by the desired educational institution.
 So the aspirants should be thorough with the selection process of universities or business school beforehand and make sure that they are eligible for the same.